liang8283/TPC-H-Hashdata/README.md

 - `MEDIUM_STORAGE`: `customer`, `part`, `partsupp`, and `supplier`
 - `LARGE_STORAGE`: `lineitem` and `orders`

+Table distribution keys are defined in `../03_ddl/distribution.txt`, you can modify tables' distribution keys by changing this file.

 #### Play with different options
 - Change different storage options in `functions.sh` to try with different compress options and whether use AO/CO storage.
 - Replace some of the tables' DDL with the `*.sql.partition` files in folder `03_ddl` to use partition for some of the non-dimension tables.
 No partition is used by default.
 - Steps `RUN_COMPILE_tpch` and `RUN_GEN_DATA` only need to be executed once.
+- ORCA optimizer can be adjusted by changing the file `../TPC-H-Hashdata/01_gen_data/optimizer.txt`.
+You can turn ORCA `on` or `off` for all 22 queries by changing appropriate row of this file.

 ## Benchmark Minor Modifications